- We advise you to exercise normal safety precautions in Norway.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change.
 Contact the nearest Embassy or Consulate of Norway for the most up to date information.

-Norway is a party to the Schengen Convention, along with 25 other European countries, which allows Australians to enter Norway without a visa in some circumstances.
+Norway is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Norway without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for further information.

 Make sure your passport has at least six months' validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.